GabrielEdid/GabrielEdid/README.md

 ### Hi there I'm Gabriel Edid! 👋

-🌱 I'm currently learning ADT and Algorithms in C++ and React Native.
+🌱 I'm currently learning React and React Native.

+🔭 I’m currently working at STRIDE.

 🤔 Get to know more about me at https://gabrieledid28.wixsite.com/gabriel-edid